TharshV/Snake-Game/README.md

 - Used GNU debugger to resolve bugs within program

 ### Getting Started
-- Clone the repository and run the command `.\Project.exe` within terminal with the provided Project.exe file
+Clone the repository and run the command `.\Project.exe` within terminal with the provided Project.exe file

   **OR**

+To edit and build the program:
-- Build the program.
-Ensure proper setup of GCC compiler then run the commands `make` to create the .exe file, then `.\Project.exe` to run the program within terminal.
+  1. Ensure proper setup of GCC compiler
+  2. Configure makefile and MacUILib.h.
+Current configuration is for Windows.
+To run on Mac:
+     - Uncomment line 5 in makefile, the POSTLINKER
+     - Comment out line 4 and uncomment line 5 in MacUILib.h
+  4. Run the command `make` within project directory to create the .exe file
+  5. Run the command `.\Project.exe` within terminal to run the program.

 ### Acknowledgments
 This project was created for COMPENG 2SH4